- Soul Eater Spartoi

 - Die Laughing: Through her own death, she has the last laugh on Crona...until her plans get spoiled.

 - Does Not Like Shoes: Medusa is a barefooter, and was actually introduced feet-first.
 She only wears shoes when she is in disguise.
-This is probably because she's a snake.
+Snakes don't have feet to wear shoes on, after all.

 - Evil Plan: Thinks the world under Shinigami's rule is boring so her initial plan was to release Asura For Science!.

 - Eviler Than Thou: Is one of the few who is seen as an enemy by the DWMA and the Witches.
 The only other person who held this trait was her older sister.

 - Expy of Naruto's Kabuto and Orochimaru and later gets a Shout-Out with the former wearing a similar cloak.

 - Famous Last Words: "I love you, Crona."
 Given what happened beforehand, it's far from a Pet the Dog moment.